 Three more bodies turned up between December of 1989 and January of 1990.
 All were young women and all were prostitutes.
 Authorities ran criminal background checks on possible suspects, but sealing Shawcross’ previous records meant they didn’t show up in any checks.

-On Jan.
-2, 1990, there was finally a breakthrough in the case.
+On January 2, 1990, there was finally a breakthrough in the case.
 A police helicopter searching for a body along the river spotted a man on a bridge near one of the murder victims.
 There was a small van nearby.
-Despite officials on the ground, Shawcross got away.
+Despite officials on the ground, Arthur Shawcross got away.

 The serial killer agreed to cooperate with police.
 He admitted to 11 murders (he was not officially charged with a 12th), and his confession was an astounding 80 pages long.
 During the trial, Shawcross’ defense attorneys tried to say he was insane but the court didn’t agree.
 A judge sentenced the murderer to 250 years in prison.
 This time, Shawcross wasn’t getting out of prison.